Macrometacorp/docs/docs/photoniq/functions/functions-quickstart.md

 ## Prerequisite

-Using the PhotonIQ Functions locally requires the  CLI installed.
+Using the PhotonIQ Functions locally requires the CLI tool installed.
 Follow these steps to install or update the PhotonIQ Functions CLI for your OS:

 <Tabs groupId="operating-systems">